eiskalteschatten/sequelize-migration-wrapper/Readme.md

 ## Requirements

-This module is tested with Node.js 10 and 11.
-It might work with Node.js >= 9, but is not tested.
+This module is tested with Node.js 14.
+It might work with Node.js >= 12, but is not tested.

 ## Install